 With market volatility still in the picture and possible tax increases on the horizon, now may be the time to think about a Roth conversion, in which you transfer money from a traditional IRA into a Roth IRA.

-A conversion can let you tap into the advantages of a Roth account with that money, including no RMDs and tax-free withdrawals2 in retirement.
-While you'll have to pay taxes on the amount you convert, potentially rising tax rates means there could be an advantage to getting that tax out of the way now.
-Lower stock prices could also reduce the tax hit on converted money.
+A conversion can let you tap into the advantages of a Roth account with that money, including no RMDs and tax-free qualified withdrawals2 in retirement.
+While you'll have to pay taxes on the amount you convert, paying for them now could be beneficial especially if you’re currently in a lower tax bracket than you expect to be in the future.
+Additionally, lower stock prices could also reduce the tax hit on converted money.

 If you're a high earner, you might also want to consider a backdoor Roth IRA.
 It's a way of moving money into a Roth IRA, accomplished by making nondeductible contributions—or contributions on which you do not take a tax deduction—to a traditional IRA and then converting those funds into a Roth IRA.
 (It's different from a typical Roth conversion, which is the transfer of tax-deductible contributions in a traditional IRA to a Roth IRA.)